dlovitch/gh-2fa-checker/README.md

 # gh-2fa-checker

-This script checks a GitHub organization for all admins that do not have 2FA enabled and then outputs the results to a Slack channel.
+This script checks a GitHub organization for users that do not have 2FA enabled and then outputs the results to a Slack channel.

 Configuration parameters can be supplied via a YAML file (and named on the command line with the `--config-file` option) or environment variables.